Skip to content

 that this problem is not the failure of any particular methodology.

-Repository, EventBus, DDD,
+Repository, EventBus, DDD:

-(Karpathy's post where "vibe coding" was first used)
+(Karpathy's post where "vibe coding" first appeared)

-and quickly generates a plausible abstraction,
+and rapidly generates a plausible abstraction,

-the constraints spelled out in the current prompt,
+the constraints exposed in the current prompt,

 Real-world intent always arrives with a delay.

-Today's requirements are stated explicitly,
+Today's requirements are given explicitly,

-So when establishing a structure, the developer
+So when establishing an architecture,

 As a result,